mberk06/useful/README.md

 This api client is a wrapper around the `requests` library and provides the following functionality.
 To implement, you should follow steps 1-4 in the comments below.

 Here are the core advantages of using this over the basic requests library:
-* Session Management: by leveraging a context manager, request sessions will be properly closed.
+* **Session Management**: by leveraging a context manager, request sessions will be properly closed.
-* Auth Management: by simply passing a token in a SecretStr, you don't have to think about auth after that.
+* **Auth Management**: by simply passing a token in a SecretStr, you don't have to think about auth after that.
-* Error Handling: there is built-in logic to identify retryable exceptions based on HTTP error codes.
+* **Error Handling**: there is built-in logic to identify retryable exceptions based on HTTP error codes.
-* Retrying Mechanism: retry logic is built in.
+* **Retrying Mechanism**: retry logic is built in.
 Max retries is `5` and there is exponential backoff.
+* **Logging**: API calls, retries, and errors are logged.

 ### Example Usage
 ```python